jlcarr/LeetCode/README.md

 - **Memory**: 39.4 MB
 - **Solution**: We send out end truck independently and keep track of potential travel time, but only add it once we reach a house with the right type of garbage, and reset the counter.

+### Problem 2401
+- **Name**: Longest Nice Subarray
+- **Runtime**: 95 ms
+- **Memory**: 33.64 MB
+- **Solution**: We can use a sliding window where we extend out the right bound each iteration, and then tighten the left each iteration.
+To check all pairs AND to zero means they share no common set bits.
+We can therefore keep the OR of all window and check any new addition doesn't AND to nonzero: while it does remove from the left end of the window.

 ### Problem 2405
 - **Name**: Optimal Partition of String
 - **Runtime**: 187 ms